erikvanzijst/electronics/eeprom/eeprom.md

 that was easy to access on a breadboard with just basic logic components.

 I decided to try and use old EEPROMs for this.
-In contrast to most newer EEPROMs they have parallel input and output pins for address and data making it trivial to read from.
+In contrast to most newer EEPROMs they have parallel input and output pins for address and data, making it trivial to read from.

 However, since parallel I/O requires lots of pins,